tobega/tailspin-v0/TailspinReference.md

 the keys of both.
 If there are no common keys, a full cross-product will be created, otherwise the entries will first be grouped on equality of common keys and a cross-product will be created within each equivalence group.

-A relation can be projected onto a subset of the keys by referencing the relation, appending an opening parenthesis, a list of keys for the projection within curly braces and a closing parenthesis, e.g. `$myRelation({x:})` will select all the x-values, and only the x-values, in the relation.
+A relation can be [projected](#projections-and-lenses) onto a subset of the keys by referencing the relation, appending an opening parenthesis, a list of keys for the projection within curly braces and a closing parenthesis, e.g. `$myRelation({x:})` will select all the x-values, and only the x-values, in the relation.
 Note that it is a set, so duplicates will be eliminated.

+A projection can also contain renamings and extensions, where the current structure can be referred to as `§`, e.g. `$myRelation({x:, sum: §.x + §.y, z: §.y})`

+Relation values respond to the following messages:
+* `::count` returns the count of distinct structures/tuples in the relation
+* `::list` returns a list of the structures contained in the relation

+## Projections and lenses
+An example of a projection is when a three-dimensional scene is displayed on a two-dimensional screen.
+In Tailspin we can project values as partial or transformed representations, for example by selecting some elements of an [array](#arrays).

+To do projections we use a lens that looks like `()` except the details of the projection have to be specified between the parentheses.
+A lens is applied directly after a [dereference](#dereference)

 ## Bytes
 Bytes values represent a sequence of bytes and can be created through a [bytes literal](#bytes-literal)